Southern White Rhino

 The Southern White Rhinoceros, also known as the Square-Lipped Rhino, may be named from the Afrikaans (Dutch Settlers) word for “wide” (wid), referring to their broad mouths and wide lips and not the colour of their skin.

 Southern White Rhinos are easily recognisable by their large size and impressive hump on the back of their neck.
 Their wide square upper lip is an adaptation for their grazing diet.
-The largest of the two remaining African rhino subspecies (white rhinoceros and black rhinoceros), the southern white rhino is also the most common and widespread subspecies of rhinoceros in the world.

 Despite their name, they are actually grey in colour, and the name “white” is believed to have come from the Afrikaans (Dutch) word for “wide,” referring to their broad mouths and wide lips.
 Although bigger in size, they have shorter legs and a longer snout than their Northern White Rhino counterparts.